apache/dubbo-go-pixiu/docs/user/config.md

 #### listener

-listener provider external network server which support many network protocol, such as http, http2 or tcp
+Listener provides external network server function which support many network protocol, such as http, http2 or tcp.

-user can set the protocol and host to allow pixiu listen to it
+User can set the protocol and host to allow pixiu listen to it.

-when listener receive request from client, it will handle it and pass it to filter
+When listener receives request from client, it will handle it and pass it to filter.

 #### filter

-filter provider request handle abstraction. user can combinate many filter together into filter-chain.
+Filter provides request handle abstraction. user can combine many filter together into filter-chain.

-when receive request from listener, filter will handle it in the order at pre or post phase.
+When receives request from the listener, filter will handle it in the order at pre or post phase.

-because pixiu want offer network protocol transform function, so the filter contains network filter and the filter below network filter such as http filter
+Because pixiu wants offer network protocol transform function, so the filter contains network filter and the filter below network filter such as http filter

 the request handle process like below
 ```